Why this matters

 - Liga ng mga Barangay (LNB) Municipal Federation President

-- SK / Katipunan ng Kabataan Municipal Federation President (depending on current governing framework)
+- SK / Pederasyon ng Sangguniang Kabataan Municipal Federation President

-Some LGUs have additional representation created by special laws and implementing rules (for example, Indigenous Peoples Mandatory Representative (IPMR) where applicable).
-Vacancies there are typically filled under the rules of the implementing agency/guidelines, not the Mayor’s standard SB vacancy power.
+Some LGUs have additional representation created by special laws and implementing rules, for example, Indigenous Peoples Mandatory Representative (IPMR) where applicable.
+Vacancies there are typically filled under the rules of the applicable special law, agency, or guidelines, not through the standard regular SB vacancy appointment process.

 What counts as a “vacancy” that can be filled?

-Under the Local Government Code concept of permanent vacancy, an elective official’s office becomes vacant when the official finally leaves office due to causes like:
+Under the Local Government Code concept of permanent vacancy, an elective official’s office becomes vacant when the official finally leaves office due to causes such as:

 - death